About Kavita

 Background & Lineage

-She has shared the stage with artists such as Jai Uttal, Krishna Das, Gina Sala, David Newman, Dave Stringer, Daniel Paul, Steve Gorn, Saul David Raye and others.
+Kavita has shared the stage with artists such as Jai Uttal, Krishna Das, Gina Sala, Benjy & Heather Wertheimer, David Newman, Dave Stringer, Daniel Paul, Steve Gorn, and others.

-Kavita’s most recent album ‘The Beloved Lives Inside’ is available streaming worldwide and features Jai Uttal, Daniel Paul, Steve Gorn, Hans Christian, Will Marsh, Ram Dass Khalsa & Alex Milsted. www.kavitakatmacmillan.com
+Kavita’s most recent album ‘The Beloved Lives Inside’ is available streaming worldwide and features Jai Uttal, Daniel Paul, Steve Gorn, Hans Christian, Will Marsh, Ram Dass Khalsa and other deep musicians. www.kavitakatmacmillan.com.
+Kavita also contributes to compilation albums and is featured on the Bhaktimala for Ram Dass with “Sweet Sri Hanuman Chalisa” and on the new Gods and Goddesses compilations for the Know Thyself as Soul organization “Guru Kripa Hanuman Chalisa.”

 Kavita playing tambura